Healthcare Project Manager Jobs in USA with Visa Sponsorship

 Which visa types are realistic for a healthcare project manager seeking sponsorship?

-The H-1B is the most common path and requires employer sponsorship plus lottery selection.
-Canadian and Mexican citizens may qualify for TN status under the management consultant or other applicable category, bypassing the lottery entirely.
+The H-1B visa is the most common path and requires employer sponsorship plus lottery selection.
+Canadian and Mexican citizens may qualify for TN visa status under the management consultant or other applicable category, bypassing the lottery entirely.
 O-1A is an option if you have documented achievements such as published research, industry awards, or a leadership role in a major healthcare system.
 Each path has different requirements, timelines, and costs for the sponsoring employer.

 What degree do I need for a sponsored healthcare project manager role?